Skip to Main Content

 What is Plagiarism?

-According to the Oxford English Dictionary the origin of the word goes back to the 17th Century and it means "kidnapping" .
+According to the Oxford English Dictionary the origin of the word goes back to the 17th Century and it means "kidnapping" or "plundering".

-A more modern interpretation is stealing and presenting information as one's own.
+A more modern interpretation is stealing someone else's work or ideas and presenting them as one's own.
 This information can be in many forms e.g. books, music, presentations, lecture notes.

 Note: Images within a work may have a separate source who will need credit.